rnd-ash/mercedes-hacking-docs/Chapter 3 Connecting to the Vehicle.md

 3. Upload the Arduino code to your M2 UTD Unit using the Arduino IDE
 4. From the driver repository, run `installer\install.bat`, this will install the necessary registry entries
 5. Copy the driver DLL to `C:\Program Files (x86)\macchina\passthru\driver.dll`
-6. When launching Xentry passthru, choose the M2 UTD Passthru:
+6. When launching Xentry passthru, choose the M2 UTD Passthru:<br>
 ![](images/selectdevice.png)

 ##### Capturing the wakeup packet